Lisa Woodward, Curator

 Pictura Gallery, Bloomington, Indiana, USA

-Lisa Berry and Mia Dalglish currently serve as portfolio reviewers for national and international conferences and photography festivals (such as Photolucida, FotoFest, the Society of Photographic Education, and the International Center Photography, among others.)
+Lisa Woodward and Mia Dalglish currently serve as portfolio reviewers for national and international conferences and photography festivals (such as Photolucida, FotoFest, the Society of Photographic Education, and the International Center Photography, among others.)
 They also serve as guest critics for university classrooms and conduct studio visits at various MFA programs.
 They have curated many photographic exhibitions in the last two years, including MANMADE, Tiksi, and Fables + Fictions.
 Mia is an alumnus of the Indiana University Photography Program.
 Upon graduation she worked at the International Center for Photography in the Digital Media Department.
 Lisa is an alumnus of the Rhode Island School of Design's photography program.

 Although a relatively young gallery, Pictura has gained a reputation for its nuanced exhibits and has come into the public eye as a thoughtful new venue for emerging and established artists.
 The gallery specializes in contemporary photography, focusing on strong formal sensibilities and depth of content.